 While many would argue that a college degree is no longer enough to get you in the door of an office, the opportunities you take advantage of on a college campus could make or break a company’s decision to hire you.
 From writing for the school paper to working in a biotech laboratory or volunteering to do admin work of a cherished organization, the world of potential job experience is open on college campuses in a way it may not be once you graduate.
 Not only that, but you can also meet people who are important to your field of choice, spanning from influential professors to like-minded peers.
 This can give you networking advantages when it comes time to secure a job.
-The activities you were part of in school can strengthen your skill set in a way that will make you stand out in the eyes of a future employer.
+The activities you were part of in college can strengthen your skill set in a way that will make you stand out in the eyes of a future employer.

 Capitalize on privilege

 In America, college graduates earn 56% more in the workforce, and employment for those without college degrees has fallen by 8%.
 If you have the chance to get a degree, take it; it can help you move up in life.
 Perhaps education should be a basic right, but unfortunately, the dire lack of schooling for people around the globe paints a very different picture.
 For millions, education isn’t even an option.
-Seventy million children across the world are prevented from going to school each day, which cancels their possibility of attending college.
+Seventy million children across the world are prevented from going to elementary school each day, which cancels their possibility of attending college.
 There are many people in Africa who die never having turned the page of a book.

 One need only look at the world’s current industry idols to see why jumping into the workforce right out of high school may be a good idea.
 Bill Gates, Steve Jobs and Mark Zuckerberg – now household names – dropped out of college to gain work experience, which ultimately started their (extremely successful) careers.
 Work experience gives you a leg up on future employability, and helps you to shape your own career goals.
 While you may not know exactly which field you’d like to pursue, the soft skills you’ll gain in any job will be crucial to moving you forward in life.
 Additionally, gaining financial security will help broaden your options in the future, whether you decide to invest, buy a house, start a business or go to school.